collective/plone.recipe.varnish/README.txt

     either a hostname or path (or both) so that Varnish can direct the matching request to the appropriate backend.
 Defaults to 127.0.0.1:8080.

+name
+    If specified this sets the name of the varnish instance (defaults to the host name).

+    From varnishd's manpage:

+      Amongst other things, this name is used to construct the name of the directory in which varnishd keeps temporary files and persistent state.
+      If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory which should be used for this purpose.

 zope2_vhm_map
     Defines a virtual host mapping for Zope servers.
 This is a list of **hostname:ZODB location** entries which specify the location inside